TASEWA/Expense-Tracker/MoM/Week-2-MoM.md

 	Members who met: Athira, Sahana, Lohitha, Sumeghana
 	Duration: 2hrs 30 mins
 		* Reviewed and discussed minor doubts had in individual work
 		* Updated the path of directories
 		* Discussed least priorities tasks set this week and how to proceed with the same.
 		* Pushed code into repository

+# MoM - April 20th, 2021
+	Members who met: Sahana, Lohitha, Sumeghana
+	Duration: 1hr
+		* Updated the design diagram

 # Team Contribution